 32.2 The base level of the CLAS is paid to employees who:

 32.2.1 are required to meet occasional demands for language assistance (there is no regular pattern of demand for their skill); and

 32.2.2 have passed an examination administered by the Community Relations Commission, or who have a National Accreditation Authority for Translators and Interpreters (NAATI) language Recognition award.

 32.3 The higher level of CLAS is paid to employees who meet the requirements for the base level of payment and:

-32.3.1 are regularly required to meet high levels of customer demand involving a regular pattern of usage of the employee’s language skills, as determined by the Department Head; or
+32.3.1 are regularly required to meet high levels of customer demand involving a regular pattern of usage of the employee’s language skills, as determined by the Secretary; or

 32.3.2 have achieved qualifications of NAATI interpreter level or above.
 This recognises that employees with higher levels of language skill will communicate with an enhanced degree of efficiency and effectiveness.